-The commercial fishery is a limited entry, competitive fishery with seasonal closures, in-season area closures, gear limits, gear marking requirements, trap mesh size requirements, minimum size limits, daily fishing time restrictions and a daily single haul limit.
+The commercial fishery is a limited entry, competitive fishery with seasonal closures, in-season area closures, gear limits, gear marking requirements, trap mesh size requirements, minimum size limits, non-retention of prawns with eggs, daily fishing time restrictions and a daily single haul limit.
 Over 90% of the catch is prawns.

-The commercial fishery season has been assessed and managed since 1979 using an escapementbased model, referred to as the Spawner Index Model (Boutillier and Bond 2000).
+An escapement-based model, referred to as the Spawner Index Model (Boutillier and Bond 2000), is the primary tool used to assess prawn stocks and manage the commercial fishery season.
 This is a standardized catch per unit effort (CPUE) model based on ensuring a minimum number of female spawners are available at time of egg hatch, which normally occurs around the end of March.
-A more conservative spawner index level (10 percent higher) has been applied since 2000.
 Seasonal closures are implemented as fishing effort approaches the monthly index.
 Once implemented, the area remains closed to commercial fishing to the end of the spawning cycle and the opening date of the commercial season the following year.
 The closure protects the remaining egg bearing females from commercial fishing mortality through to the end of the larval hatching period.
 The commercial fishery opens no earlier than May 1 to allow for the spawning cycle to complete and for increased growth of the prawns prior to harvest, improving catch weight and value.
 The commercial season generally closes by the end of June.

-Small directed commercial fisheries occur in the fall to the end of December for Humpback Shrimp in Prince Rupert Harbour (7 vessels in 2016) and, rarely, Masset Inlet and for Coonstripe Shrimp in Sooke Harbour and Basin (one vessel in 2016).
+Small directed commercial fisheries occur in the fall to the end of December for Humpback Shrimp in Prince Rupert Harbour (seven vessels in 2017) and, rarely, Masset Inlet and for Coonstripe Shrimp in Sooke Harbour and Basin.